-Grill on Fire?
-Convert old, basic gas grill to Ceramic Briquettes.
-Simple, DIY upgrade
+Gas Grill Grief?
+Food on Fire?
+Gas grill conversion for old, basic BBQ to Ceramic Briquettes.
+Easy DIY upgrade

 Does your old or basic grill look like this when you’re cooking?

-Does your BBQ grill have hot spots, flare ups and flames where you don’t want them?
-Is it difficult to control the heat?
-If so, you probably find the food is either burnt, or undercooked and disappointing.
+Gas grill problems?
+Especially hot spots, flare ups and flames where you don’t want them.
+Up against difficult to control the heat?
+If so, you probably also find the food is either burnt, or undercooked and disappointing.

 The grill is on fire again!
 Burnt food, flare ups, flames, hot spots, grease fires and dry, overcooked barbecued meals can ruin the best planned get together!
 You spent all that time and money to make great tasting food, but the grill can’t be controlled, and the results are a real letdown.

 Are you experiencing grill envy, eyeing grills with heat tube burners, heat shields, heat plates, or heat grates inside?
-These features keep flames at bay, and promote controlled, even cooking, resulting in moist, flavorful bbq foods.
+Certainly, these features keep flames at bay, and promote controlled, even cooking, resulting in moist, flavorful bbq foods.

 That is, until you see the prices of some of these that are actually great to cook on!
-Should you simply put the grill out on the curb, waiting for it to be hauled away?
+Then, you’ll probably ponder simply putting the grill out on the curb, waiting for it to be hauled away!

 Don’t trash your old or basic propane grill!
 Convert and upgrade with ceramic briquettes or lava rocks, modifying it into an even heating, controllable, high performance outdoor grilling machine!
 This super easy modification is easy, inexpensive and uses only simple tools.
 And, it works for almost any grill.